Ada (programming language): Language constructs

 Ada is an ALGOL-like programming language featuring control structures with reserved words such as if, then, else, while, for, and so on.
-However, Ada also has many data structuring facilities and other abstractions which were not included in the original ALGOL 60, such as type definitions, records, pointers, enumerations.
+However, Ada also has many data structuring facilities and other abstractions which were not included in the original ALGOL 60, such as type definitions, records, pointers, and enumerations.
 Such constructs were in part inherited from or inspired by Pascal.

 "Hello, world!" in Ada

 A common example of a language's syntax is the "Hello, World!" program: